Say Goodbye to Dark Spots: Home Remedies for Clear Skin

 5) Tomatoes

-Tomatoes are rich in Vitamin C and lycopene, both of which have antioxidant properties that may support skin brightening.
-While they can be refreshing for the skin, the evidence for their effectiveness in treating dark spots is largely anecdotal.
-Tomatoes can be used as a complementary remedy, but they shouldn’t replace clinically-proven treatments for hyperpigmentation.
+Tomatoes are rich in Vitamin C and lycopene, both of which have antioxidant properties that may help support a brighter, healthier-looking complexion.
+While they can be refreshing for the skin, their effectiveness in reducing dark spots is largely anecdotal.
+Tomatoes can be used as a complementary home remedy, but they should not replace clinically proven treatments for hyperpigmentation.

 6) Lemon Juice